 Bella is instantly entranced by the seething power Zsadist possesses.
 But even as their desire for one another begins to overtake them both, Zsadist’s thirst for vengeance against Bella’s tormentors drives him to the brink of madness.
 Now, Bella must help her lover overcome the wounds of his tortured past, and find a future with her…

-Then there’s John, Tohr, Wellsie, Butch, and of course, Phury who I mentioned before.
-Don’t even get me started at the ending of this book.
+Then there’s John, Tohr, Wellsie, Butch, and of course, Phury, who I mentioned before.
+Don’t even get me started on how the conclusion of this book ruined me.
 I don’t want to spoil it, but be prepared to have tissues on hand.
-The first time I read the conclusion in 2009, I was a complete mess, and now in 2018, I’m still a whole mess after reading not one, but two parts in the ending that brought me to big sobs.
-It’s even worst listening to its inaudible version.
-Thanks, Jim Frangione, I had to recover after listening to it.
-I do love Jim Frangione narrating the BDB books though.
+The first time I read the ending in 2009, I was a complete mess, and now in 2023, I’m still a whole mess after reading not one but two parts in the ending that brought me to big sobs.
+It’s even worst listening to its in an audible version.
+Thanks, Jim Frangione; I had to recover after listening to it.

 This book is one of my favorites in the series, and I will always give it five stars.
 If you have yet to read Zsadist and Bella’s story, you must.

 Standalone or Part of Series: It’s part of the BDB series, and I recommend reading in order.